DragonSenses/complete-ecommerce-store/journey.md

 - `currency`
 - `return_url`, the URL to redirect your customer back to after they authenticate or cancel their payment on the payment method’s app or site.
 - `success_url`, the URL to which Stripe should send customers when payment or setup is complete.
+- `cancel_url`, if set, Checkout displays a back button and customers will be directed to this URL if they decide to cancel payment and return to your website.

 Some extra parameters that's interesting are: